If you want to share this website

 Predetermined rate = Estimated indirect cost / Estimated volume of allocation base

-Assigning costs to products.
-The
+Assigning costs to

 final step in the activity-based costing system is to assign the